Awarded “Best Reporting on the UN” by the UNCA 2015

 This story comes from the World Health Organization- Afghanistan and is part of Shot@Life’s ’28 Days of Impact’ Campaign.
 A follow up to Blogust to raise awareness for global vaccines and the work being done by Shot@Life and their partners to help give children around the world a shot at a healthy life.
 Each day in February, you can read another impactful story on global childhood vaccines.
 Tomorrow, don’t miss Tiany Davis’s post at Social Savvy Mom!
 Go to www.shotatlife.org/impact to learn more.

 Jennifer Burden is the Founder and CEO of World Moms Blog, an award winning website on global motherhood, culture, human rights and social good.
-World Moms Blog currently writes from over 20 countries, has over 50 contributors, is a volunteer effort and was listed by Forbes Woman as one of the "Best 100 Websites for Women 2012 and 2013."
-Also in 2013, World Moms Blog was called a "must read" by the New York Times Motherlode.
-Jennifer is the stay-at-home mother to two young girls, a UN Foundation's Shot@Life campaign Champion and an advocate for #ONEMoms.
+World Moms Blog currently writes from over 30 countries, has over 70 contributors, is a volunteer effort and was listed by Forbes Woman as one of the "Best 100 Websites for Women 2012 and 2013."
+Also in 2013, World Moms Blog was called a "must read" by The New York Times Motherlode, and was recommended by The Times of India.
+Jennifer is the stay-at-home mother to two young girls and an advocate for ONE Girls and Women.
 She was also a member of a delegation to Uganda to view UNICEF's family health programs with Shot@Life in 2012 and a UN Foundation "Global Influencer Fellow" in 2013.
-She also co-created the #Moms4MDGs twitter campaign that extended from July 2013 to March 2014 to raise awareness on all 8 of the UN's Millennium Development Goals to help eradicate extreme poverty.
-Her writing has been featured by Shot@Life, Huffington Post, ONE.org, and The Gates Foundation's "Impatient Optimists."
-She has also spoken by request of the UN Foundation in NYC and Washington, DC.
+In 2014 she was a UN Foundation "Social Media Fellow", attended the Americares Airlift to Nicaragua on behalf of Cognizant, participated in the first AYA Summit and was invited by the World Bank to Washington, DC to report on their global Civil Society Meetings.
+Jennifer also co-created the #Moms4MDGs twitter campaign that extended from July 2013 to March 2014 to raise awareness on all 8 of the UN's Millennium Development Goals to help eradicate extreme poverty.
+Her writing has been featured by Baby Center, Huffington Post, ONE.org, the UN Foundation's Shot@Life and The Gates Foundation's "Impatient Optimists."
 Jennifer can be found on Twitter @JenniferBurden.